Why Shopify Is Rewriting Your Emails to store+123@shopifyemail.com

 Will fixing the "via shopifyemail" rewrite break my order notifications?

-• Direct Answer: No, if done correctly.
+• Answer: No, if done correctly.
 We ensure Shopify is "aligned" via DKIM before you make any restrictive policy changes.

 • The Risk: If you publish a strict DMARC record (p=reject) before fixing the rewrite, your order emails will bounce.